FYS Courses

 meets Culture (C) requirements

-Section: 01-LEC (6941)
+Section: 01-LEC (6121)

 Instruction Mode: In Person

-Instructor: Lauren Allen, Jodi Kelber-kaye
+Instructor: Lauren Allen, Jodi Kelber-Kaye

 Instruction Mode: In Person

 Course Description: This course investigates gender-based harms, including harassment, intimate partner abuse, and sexual coercion and violence, through the diverse disciplinary lenses of psychology, sociology, social work, history, biology, information technology, art, and media studies.
-We will explore the multi-faceted nature of gender-based harms and create action-based opportunities for students to use their individual strengths and academic interests to make positive social change in their personal lives and communities.
+We will explore the multi-faceted nature of genderbased harms and create action-based opportunities for students to use their individual strengths and academic interests to make positive social change in their personal lives and communities.
 We will combine traditional academic content with opportunities for students to develop skills for healthy relationship building–platonic, romantic, sexual, and everything in between.

 FYS 106: First Year Seminars